2025–26 Ulster Rugby season: European Challenge Cup

-Ulster have been drawn in Pool 3 of the 2025–26 EPCR Challenge Cup, alongside Cardiff, Cheetahs, Exeter Chiefs, Racing 92 and Stade Francais.
-The European Rugby Champions Cup rules do not apply, so Ulster will play URC rivals Cardiff, Racing 92 and Stade Français from France, and former Pro14 rivals, Cheetahs, but will not play Prem Rugby side Exeter Chiefs at this stage.
+Ulster were drawn in Pool 3 of the 2025–26 EPCR Challenge Cup, alongside Cardiff, Cheetahs, Exeter Chiefs, Racing 92 and Stade Français.
+The European Rugby Champions Cup rules do not apply, so Ulster would play URC rivals Cardiff, Racing 92 and Stade Français from France, and former Pro14 rivals, Cheetahs, but would not play Prem Rugby side Exeter Chiefs at this stage.